 I remember as a kid, whenever I wanted to bring a toy with me somewhere, my mother would say, “if you bring it, you have to carry it the whole time.”
 Same applies to large props.
 When creating a prop, it may seem like an awesome idea at the time, but is it really practical?
 Do you really want to carry around a 20 foot sword?
 And more importantly, is it really practical to have said sword in a very crowded convention area?
 Think about it.

 —(Related Article: How to Avoid that Pre-Convention Stress)—

 The friendships I’ve made through cosplay and within the convention and cosplay community are some of the most valuable friendships I have.
 Cosplay can be such a great way to make new friends and to create memories to last a lifetime.
 This is part of the reason why I encourage more people to get involved in the hobby!

 And there you have it!
 Cosplay life hacks!
 Are there any skills you learned through cosplay that I didn’t include?
 Let me know!

 Cosplay sometimes gets a bad rap.
 If you agree that cosplay teaches us good life skills, please share this post to spread the word on the good of cosplay!

 This post brought to you by Undies of Wondy.
 Nerdy Minds Magazine is happy to have her on board as a guest writer.
 For more awesome posts, you can like Nerdy Minds on Facebook or follow Nerdy Minds on Twitter.
 You can also subscribe to our site and have each new feature delivered straight to your inbox!
-You can also keep up with this guest author by liking her Facebook page!
 As always… if you see yourself or your work in our posts, let us know in the comments so we can get you the mad creds you deserve!